Update Data Protection No. 180

 In view of the fact that the NIS2 Implementation Act has not yet been finally adopted, many companies are wondering to what extent they should already be dealing with the implementation of the legal requirements.
 A recently published survey of 875 European IT managers by the US company Zscaler Inc. shows that currently only around 14% of the companies concerned say they already comply with the NIS 2 requirements.
 In any case, further changes in the legislative process cannot be ruled out.
 However, in view of the minimal changes in the current draft bill, it is unlikely that there will be comprehensive changes in the future, but rather selective adjustments.
 One issue that is still the subject of controversy is certainly the responsibility and liability of the management.
 On the other hand, the central requirements of the NIS2 Implementation Act - the implementation of IT risk management measures and the reporting of security incidents - are unlikely to change much.

 For this reason, the affected companies should not sit back and relax.
-On the contrary: it is recommended that companies already deal intensively with the NIS2 Directive and the NIS2 Implementation Act as well as the NIS2 Regulation by checking how they are affected and taking stock of their current IT security organization.
+On the contrary: it is recommended that companies already deal intensively with the NIS2 Directive and the NIS2 Implementation Act as well as the NIS2-IR by checking how they are affected and taking stock of their current IT security organization.
 This primarily concerns existing security measures and processes.
 Gaps identified as part of the inventory should then be rectified quickly.
 Depending on the maturity level of the IT security organization, this can sometimes involve considerable effort.